OSGConnect/tutorial-blast-split/README.md

 (`mouse_rna.fa`) and a set of tools that will split the file into smaller pieces (`gt-1.5.10-Linux_x86_64-64bit-complete`).

-Next, we will use the command `gt` from the `genome tools` package to split our input query file into 2 MB chunks as indicated by the -targetzise flag.
+Next, we will use the command `gt` from the `genome tools` package to split our input query file into 2 MB chunks as indicated by the -targetsize flag.
 To split the file, run this command:

 	./gt-1.5.10-Linux_x86_64-64bit-complete/bin/gt splitfasta -targetsize 2 mouse_rna.fa